flavioribeiro/nginx-audio-track-for-hls-module/README.md

 Nginx Audio Track for HTTP Live Streaming
 =========

-This nginx module generate audio track for hls streams on the fly.
+This nginx module generates audio track for hls streams on the fly.

 Why?
 -
-Apple HTTP Live Streaming (HLS) has being adopted for almost all video stream players, and one of it's recommendations is to serve an audio-only track to users that have experiencing bad bandwidth connections.
+Apple HTTP Live Streaming (HLS) has being adopted for almost all video stream players, and one of their recommendations is to serve an audio-only track to users that have experiencing bad bandwidth connections.

 This module aims to serve audio-only track directly on nginx, without the necessity to pre-demux the stream on Video On Demand (VoD) scenarios or the overhead and occupation of one stream output on the encoder side for live streams.